michaelzhiluo/starburst/README.md

 unzip data.zip
 ```

 Finaly, move the provided Gurobi license file to `~/gurobi.lic`.
-One of our experiments uses Gurobi to solve a mixed integeger linear program (MILP).
+One of our experiments uses Gurobi to solve a mixed integer linear program (MILP).

 ## 2. SSH to VM